Check Your CIBIL Score & Get Free Credit Report Online Instantly

 6. Click on the ‘GET REPORT’ button to access your credit score

 You can also check your free CIBIL score once a year on the official TransUnion CIBIL website.
 Click on ‘GET FREE CIBIL SCORE & REPORT’ and enter your details to create an account.
 Thereafter, you must pay a monthly membership fee of ₹550 to check your updated credit score.
-You can choose a 6-month or annual plan for ₹800 or ₹1,200, respectively.
+The annual membership will cost you ₹17,700 (including GST).

 Steps to Check Your Experian Credit Score Online